TAbramovskaya/SML-metabase-final-project/docs/monetary_study.md

+## Split into equal parts

 Let’s take a look at how the score boundaries for monetary were determined when dividing customers into three equal groups.
-(Explore the [SQL queries for this section](../sql/rfm_analysis/04_monetary_study.sql).)

 | m\_score | group\_size | min\_monetary | max\_monetary |
 | :--- | :--- | :--- | :--- |